SurniaUlula/wpsso-plm/readme.txt

 * *Improvements*
 	* None.
 * *Bugfixes*
-	* Fixed an undefined variable error when a editing post in the Free version.
+	* Fixed an undefined variable error when a editing post in the Standard version.
 * *Developer Notes*
 	* None.